-\subsection{Datasets and evaluation metrics}
+\subsubsection{Datasets and evaluation metrics}

-In this experiment, we use three datasets and conducted experimental validations on each dataset individually, ensuring no cross-utilization of data across different datasets.
-The three datasets are: Overthrust \citep{53}, SEAM elastic earth model \citep{54}, and Marmousi 2 \citep{52}.
-During the past decade, these three datasets have been adopted in nearly all AII tasks for validation, and the relevant parameters of these three datasets are shown in Table~\ref{datasets}.
-As can be seen, in each dataset, we use fewer than 1$\%$ of the seismic traces as labeled traces, which is far lower than the proportion used in many AII studies.
-Since the Marmousi 2 dataset contains more complex structures and is more challenging to process, we use more well-logging data, but it is still less than that used in other works.
+In this section, we evaluate our method on three widely used benchmark datasets: Overthrust \citep{53}, SEAM elastic earth model \citep{54}, and Marmousi 2 \citep{52}.
+Each dataset is used independently for experimental validation, with no data shared between datasets.
+These datasets have become standard benchmarks for AII research over the past decade.
+The key parameters for each dataset are summarized in Table~\ref{datasets}.
+For all experiments, we use less than 1$\%$ of the seismic traces as labeled data, which is significantly lower than the proportions typically used in previous AII studies.
+Notably, the Marmousi 2 dataset presents greater structural complexity and inversion difficulty, so a slightly higher number of labeled traces is used, though still fewer than in most prior works.

-During the training of the Encoder, we use the Adam optimizer for gradient descent with a learning rate of 0.001.
-Due to the large number of seismic traces and the relatively simple encoder structure, convergence is achieved in approximately 30 epochs.
-In the fine-tuning stage, due to the greater optimization difficulty of AII, we use a larger learning rate (0.01) and more epochs (1,000) for training the Inverter.

-In addition, five metrics are adopted in this work to conduct accurate comparative experiments.
-The first metric is the signal-to-noise ratio (SNR), which is commonly used in the field of signal processing and can be expressed as
+In addition, five metrics are adopted in this work for accurate comparative experiments.
+The first metric is the signal-to-noise ratio (SNR), which is commonly used in signal processing and is defined as

-where $I$ represents the true wave impedance and $I^{\prime}$ represents the predicted acoustic impedance.
-The SNR describes the logarithmic ratio between the true impedance and the prediction error, and a larger value is better.
-The second metric is $R^2$, the most commonly used evaluation metric in AII, which is defined as
+where $I$ denotes the true acoustic impedance and $I^{\prime}$ denotes the predicted acoustic impedance.
+SNR describes the logarithmic ratio between the true impedance and the prediction error; higher values indicate better performance.
+The second metric is $R^2$, the most commonly used evaluation metric in AII, defined as

 where $\mu_I$ is the mean of $I$.
-Structural similarity (SSIM) is a commonly used metric in the field of image processing, used to describe the similarity between two images, and it is also used in many works of AII.
+Structural similarity (SSIM) is a widely used metric in image processing to describe the similarity between two images, and is also used in many AII studies.
 Its definition is